 Chapter 2 of this document describes evidence-based policies, programs, and practices with varying levels of effectiveness for underage drinking prevention; enforcement of laws regulating access to alcohol; interventions (e.g., screening for alcohol use); and treatments.
-Chapter 3 presents a summary and analysis of the 2022 STOP Act Survey of State Underage Drinking Prevention Policies, Programs, and Practices, including states' responses to questions about their enforcement and prevention activities, collaboration and best practices, participation in media campaigns, and expenditures on preventing and reducing underage drinking.
-Finally, Chapter 4 provides charts showing state performance as measured by federal data for nine key areas related to underage alcohol use: (1) any past-month alcohol use; (2) past-month binge alcohol use; (3) perception of risk of excessive alcohol use; (4) prevalence of alcohol use disorder; (5) receipt of treatment for alcohol use disorder; (6) traffic crash fatalities involving underage drivers with a blood alcohol concentration (BAC) greater than zero; (7) participation in alcohol, tobacco, or drug prevention programs outside of school; (8) seeing drug or alcohol prevention messages in school; and (9) average age of initiation of alcohol use.
+Chapter 3 presents a summary and analysis of the 2023 STOP Act Survey of State Underage Drinking Prevention Policies, Programs, and Practices, including states' responses to questions about their enforcement and prevention activities, collaboration and best practices, participation in media campaigns, and expenditures on underage drinking prevention.
+Finally, Chapter 4 provides charts showing state performance as measured by federal data for eight key areas related to underage alcohol use: (1) any past-month alcohol use; (2) past-month binge alcohol use; (3) perception of risk of excessive alcohol use; (4) prevalence of alcohol use disorder; (5) receipt of treatment for alcohol use disorder; (6) participation in alcohol, tobacco, or drug prevention programs outside of school; (7) seeing drug or alcohol prevention messages in school; and (8) average age of initiation of alcohol use.